man and sad woman on date

 Losing the one we love is, hands down, one of the most emotionally taxing and difficult parts of the human experience.
 And for some, it causes a very specific anxiety that makes the idea of a lost or ended relationship particularly harrowing.

-While guarding your heart can be a good thing, as you don’t want to give it too freely or quickly to someone undeserving, not having a clear understanding of abandonment issues can negatively impact relationships in many ways.
+While guarding your heart can be a good thing, as you don’t want to give it too freely or quickly to someone undeserving, not having a clear understanding of abandonment issues can hinder healthy relationships for women in many ways.
 Some examples include:

 • Inhibiting the development of healthy bonds